dkozic/elksd/README.md

 * It is localized in English and Serbian language

-* The data can be presented as PDF file
+* The data can be presented as PDF or XML file

 * eLKSD detects presence of the smart card in the reader and starts reading automatically